 SSL works by delivering your pages over what’s called https- instead of the more conventional http-protocol.
 This ensures that the data exchanged between your website and your visitor’s web browser is encrypted.

 SSL certificates can cost anything from nothing (if your host provides it) to many hundreds, or even thousands, of pounds per year, if you purchase from one of the top certificating authorities, with a particularly large insured amount etc. You might also have to pay for it to be installed on your server, and make adjustments to your website to make sure it works.
-For a small business website, plan on spending around £50 per year on the certificate (although we offer FREE SSL CERTIFICATES for clients hosting with us), and perhaps £50 – £100 for a web developer to make the necessary changes to your website.
+For a small business website, plan on spending around £10 – £50 per year on the certificate (although we offer FREE SSL CERTIFICATES for clients hosting with us), and perhaps £50 – £100 for a web developer to make the necessary changes to your website.
+Certificates offering wildcard domain coverage, or offering greater insurance if things go wrong, can cost a lot more!

 Your domain name will cost anything from £5 per year to £30 per year, depending on where you purchase it and what tld you choose (i.e .co.uk, .com. .eu etc.).
 Some web hosts will throw in a domain name free of charge when you host with them.
 This is not necessarily a bad thing, but just beware that if you do this they might make it harder for you to transfer your domain or hosting away from them – check their T’s and C’s BEFORE you sign up.